Trams in Kyiv: During the Soviet Union

-In the 1960s, Soviet Union acquired the tramcars from ČKD, unlike the Soviet ones they only have one cabin which causes the dismantling of many dead-end lines that lasts until the 1980s.
+In the 1960s, the Soviet Union acquired tramcars from ČKD.
+Unlike the Soviet ones, they only had one cabin, which caused the dismantling of many dead-end lines and which lasted until the 1980s.

 The ČKD Tatra-T3SU tram cars are the most common tram cars seen in Kyiv.
 Here the tram cars are on the Kontraktova Square, with the roofs of St. Andrew's Church in the background.

 On March 13, 1961, a major landslide hit the city's Podilske Tram Depot, burying it in clay sludge and killing most personnel on site.
-Additionally, dozens of people died in the tram cars and buses caught by the landslide and subsequent electrical fault and short circuit on the street intersection immediately next to the depot.
+Additionally, dozens of people died in the tram cars and buses caught in the landslide and subsequent electrical fault and short circuit on the street intersection immediately next to the depot.

-In 1961–1968 the tram network was expanded from Dehtiarivska Street to 50-richchia Zhovtnia Avenue (now Lesia Kurbasa Avenue) at the right bank and from Tashkentska Street to Myropilska Street at the left bank.
+Between 1961 and 1968, the tram network was expanded from Dehtiarivska Street to 50-richchia Zhovtnia Avenue (now Lesia Kurbasa Avenue) at the right bank and from Tashkentska Street to Myropilska Street at the left bank.
 Several unpopular lines had been closed.

-In the 1970s, a tram line had been built at Kurenivka.
-April 11, 1977 the first line of Kyiv tram had stopped operating.
-In 1978 a line at Brest-Lytovskyi Avenue (now Beresteiskyi Avenue) was partially dismantled, the remaining part had been operating until 1982.
+In the 1970s, a tram line was built at Kurenivka.
+On April 11, 1977, the first line of the Kyiv tram stopped operating.
+In 1978, a line at Brest-Lytovskyi Avenue (now Beresteiskyi Avenue) was partially dismantled.
+The remaining part operated until 1982.

 On December 30, 1978, the first high-speed tram line in the then Soviet Union was opened in Kyiv.
-It connected the Peremohy Square (present day Halytska Square) with the Pivdenna Borshchahivka housing estate.
-The same year Kyiv experienced the peak in tram routes development in its history.
-In 1978 the length of the lines reached 285 km, the fleet numbered 909 cars, and passenger traffic per year exceeded 396 million people.
+It connected the Peremohy Square (present-day Halytska Square) with the Pivdenna Borshchahivka housing estate.
+The same year, Kyiv experienced a historical peak in tram route development: the length of the lines reached 285 km, the fleet numbered 909 cars, and passenger traffic per year exceeded 396 million people.

-In 1980 a tram line through the recently built Obolon neighborhood was built.
-In 1982 the left bank tram line had been expanded to Mykoly Kybalchycha Street.
-In 1985 the line at Lesi Ukrainky Boulevard had been closed.
-In 1986 a new tram line was opened at Troieshchyna neighborhood.
-In 1987 a tram line was opened at newly built Kharkivskyi neighborhood, while the last dead-end line at Lva Tolstoho Street (now Hetmana Skoropadskoho Street) had been dismantled.
-In 1991 the line at Hoholivska Street was closed.
+In 1980, a tram line through the recently built Obolon neighborhood was built.
+In 1982, the left bank tram line was expanded to Mykoly Kybalchycha Street.
+In 1985, the line at Lesi Ukrainky Boulevard was closed.
+In 1986, a new tram line was opened at Troieshchyna neighborhood.
+In 1987, a tram line was opened in the newly built Kharkivskyi neighborhood, while the last dead-end line at Lva Tolstoho Street (now Hetmana Skoropadskoho Street) was dismantled.
+In 1991, the line at Hoholivska Street was closed.